ProspersMartin/My-Postcard/README.md

 ## Deployment Instructions (How to Open Project Live)
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/ProspersMartin/My-Postcard)

-  If you'd like to view the page live in a browser, run "python3 -m http.server 3000" in the command terminal.
+If you'd like to view the page live in a browser, click the button above; once gitpod loads, run "python3 -m http.server 3000" in the command terminal.
 Once entered, Gitpod will give you options to view the project; click "Open Browser".
 A new tab should open up displaying the page.

 ![](./images/sampleOfRunCommand.png)